Paultje52/SupaBotBase/README.md

-# BaseBot
+# SupaBotBase
-An easy-to-use Discord Bot base with messages and slash command support, made for discord.js.
+An easy-to-use Discord.js Bot base with messages and slash command support.